 Student loan interest rates are all in how you handle them

 For new and current borrowers alike, student loan interest rates can be extremely frustrating.
-It might seem bad enough to enter adulthood with up to tens of thousands of dollars in debt, much less to have to pay interest on it.
+It might seem bad enough to enter adulthood with tens of thousands of dollars in debt, much less to have to pay interest on it.

 Although having to pay interest seems like another point in a long list of why student loans suck, don’t forget that these loans have some upsides as well.
 For example, student loans can help you get an education, which can help you increase your earning potential and your job opportunities.
-Also, paying on time every month on your student loans can help you build credit without taking out a credit card, which can be more tempting to use and comes with much higher interest rates.

 Interested in refinancing student loans?Here are the top 6 lenders of 2018!